 The seller and agents associated with the property can’t possibly know everything that would interest you (although you should ask them plenty of questions).

-Thus, it’s up to you to learn the following 30 due diligence questions to ask about the rural vacant land you want to buy.
+Thus, it’s up to you to learn the following due diligence items.

 You can also first check out our video on the top 3 fatal mistakes that first-time land buyers make.